-The Canaima operating system is an open-sourced Linux distribution that is based on Debian OS.
-It was created to fulfill the needs of the Venezuelan government.
+The Canaima operating system is an open-sourced Linux distribution based on Debian OS.
+It was created to fulfil the needs of the Venezuelan government.

 On March 14, 2011, Canaima was officially launched as the operating system for the public administration of Venezuela.
 The latest version of Canaima was released on June 24, 2020.

 Linux Statistics: Usage in the Military